Layer

 Directly specify layers for different entry points in the entry configuration using the layer option:

-The layer assigned by rule.layer will override the module's own layer.
+The layer assigned by rules[].layer will override the module's own layer.
 For example, if a module has been assigned a layer through Entry configuration, the layer assigned through Rule will override the layer specified by Entry.

 To better understand how Layer works, we categorize modules into two types: